juju/docs/src/en/troubleshooting-local-lxc.md

 ## Connection failed, will retry

-This occurs when the juju API server and Database server fail to start within the alloted timeout.
+This occurs when the juju API server and Database server fail to start within the allotted timeout.
 This can occur for one of several reasons.
 After the bootstrap command fails run the following command:

 ```bash